ubnu/datenknoten.me/user/pages/04.feed/666688054241923072/tweet.md

 ---
-title: If your response to "Gamergate did this to XY" is "but XY deserves it because", you're Gamergate.
+title: If your response to „Gamergate did this to XY“ is „but XY deserves it because“, you're Gamergate.
 Also: incapable of basic human decency
 date: Tue Nov 17 18:43:13 +0000 2015
 taxonomy:
     category: blog